 Whenever someone starts a conversation about record players, there is no way the Victrola and Crosley record players aren’t talked about.

-Well, these record players from Victrola and Crosley are the main reasons behind the resurgence of vinyl.
+Well, the record players from Victrola and Crosley are one of the main reasons behind the resurgence of the vinyl industry again.

 Both of these brands have established themselves as leading record player manufacturers so people often get confused between these two.